PeterHenell/peter-henell-ssms-plugins/README.md

 Only SSMS 2014 supported at this time.

+## Release notes 1.10
+* Added Mock All Dependencies Command for TSQLT testing.
+Select the procedure you wish to unit test and run the command.
+The command will generate mock-statements for all tables/procedures/functions.

 ## Release notes 1.9
 * During plugin execution a dialog is shown where the execution can be aborted.
 * Plugins now support cancellation through cancellation token.